LiliaFramework/Lilia/docs/docs/meta/character.md

 **Description:**

-Credits the character with the given amount of money.
+Adds the specified amount to the character's wallet by calling the owning player's `addMoney` method.

 **Parameters:**